ThomZenTury/OSC-Vimix-UI/README.md

 # Naming Conventions

 State files
-To save the states of certain tabs go to the ".../OSC_savedStates" folder and create a file with the name of your currently open .mix project.
-Replace ".mix" with ".state".
-Open it once and type two curly brackets {} into it.
-Save the file
+To save the states of certain tabs
+- go to the ".../OSC_savedStates" folder and create a file with the name of your currently open .mix project
+- replace ".mix" with ".state" in your file name
+- open the file once and type two curly brackets {} into its
+- save the file.
 Example: the Vimix project you are working on is called "myVimixProject.mix" -> create the file .../OSC_savedStates/myVimixProject.state with two curly brackets in it as content

 Thumbnails
 You can collect thumbnails of your sources for better visual reference in the UI - especially when working with Vimix's headless feature.
+Your thumbnails
-Your thumbnails have to be ".png" file format and must be saved in the folder ".../OSC_assets/thumbnails".
+- have to be ".png" file format
+- must be saved in the folder ".../OSC_assets/thumbnails"

 For them to be detected by the template give them names like this:
 1. Single Sources
     VimixSessionName_IndexOfSourceInVimix.png
     VimixSessionName = without ".mix" suffix
     IndexOfSourceInVimix = Index+1
     Example: If your Vimix session is called "MyVimixSession.mix" and it contains 4 sources then the according thumbnails must be named:
        MyVimixSession_1.png
        MyVimixSession_2.png
        MyVimixSession_3.png
        MyVimixSession_4.png

-2. Batches
+3. Batches
     VimixSessionName_B-IndexOfBatchInVimix.png
     VimixSessionName = without ".mix" suffix
     IndexOfBatchInVimix = Index+1